scotticus/minion-react/README.md

   c.
 Integrated unit testing

-2. Encounter View
+2. Monster Library

   a.
-Allow the user to add actors to an encounter
+Get a list view up and running that will read in the JSON data and display the monster library.

   b.
+Incorporate a quick search feature to filter on the monster names

+3. Encounter View

+  a.
+Allow the user to add/remove/edit actors in an encounter (CRUD)

+  b.
 Basic info: Name, Type, Initiative Modifier, Initiative, AC

   c.
 Automatically reorder the list in initiative order

-  d.
-Allow the user to edit the actors so if initiaitve order changes, it can be reflected in the app.